 For internships, ProRanger trainees will be assigned to parks in pairs, and will be placed at one of the 76 National Park areas within the 13 states (and District of Columbia) that make up the Northeast and National Capital Regions.
 Trainees may request a specific park assignment within the Region, but the final decision on placement will be made by the ProRanger Philadelphia placement panel.

 What about housing and transportation during the internships?

 A number of options exist with regards to housing and transportation, all of which depend in part on the park and the mobility of the trainee.
 In many cases, National Parks are located in urban areas, or are serviced by public transportation, eliminating the need for private transportation.
 Even if a ProRanger Philadelphia trainee lacks access to private transportation, every effort will be made to accommodate that individual with a workable assignment.
 With regards to housing, it will be available for ProRanger Philadelphia trainees who will be working outside of commuting distance of their primary residence.

-ProRanger Philadelphia trainees are federal employees and pay is set by the General Schedule pay system for law enforcement officers (GL).
-At present, ProRanger Philadelphia trainees are paid a base rate of $14.74/hr for the first and second year internships.
-Upon initial placement after graduation, appointees will earn a base salary of $37,953, which will increase to $48,179 within 2 years, pending performance reviews.
+Upon initial placement after graduation, appointees will earn a base salary of $39,012, which will increase to $49,520 within 2 years, pending performance reviews.
 In all cases, it is likely that the participant's actual salary will be higher, depending on duty location (locality pay adjustments for urban areas) and work schedule (premium pay for overtime, nights, Sundays and holidays).